olegat/mathjax-functions/README.md

-# Mathjax Firebase Functions
+# Mathjax Cloud Functions

-Current there is only one firebase function (`tex2svg`), but more may be added in the future.
+Current there is only one cloud function (`tex2svg`), but more may be added in the future.
+The current project uses Firebase functions, but may be switched to a different provider at some point.

 ## tex2svg